Palestrina: History

+Palestrina is still dominated today by the ancient Roman sanctuary of Fortuna Primigenia built on a series of terraces on the slope of the hill on which the town stands.
+Further massive Roman terraces support the town itself.
+The ancient city, however, probably dates from an even earlier period from the 7th c.
+BC.

 Ancient Praeneste

-Ancient mythology connected the origin of Praeneste to Ulysses, or to other fabled characters such as Caeculus, Telegonus, Erulus or Praenestus.
+Ancient mythology connected the origin of Praeneste to Caeculus, or to other fabled characters such as Telegonus, Erulus or Praenestus.
 The name probably derives from the word Praenesteus, referring to its overlooking location.

 Early burials show that the site was already occupied in the 8th or 7th century BC.
 The ancient necropolis lies on a plateau at the foot of the hill below the ancient town.
 Of the objects found in the oldest graves, and supposed to date from about the 7th century BC, the cups of silver and silver-gilt and most of the gold and amber jewelry are Phoenician (possibly Carthaginian), but the bronzes and some of the ivory articles seem to be of the Etruscan civilization.

 Praeneste was probably under the hegemony of Alba Longa while that city was the head of the Latin League.
-It withdrew from the league in 499 BC, according to Livy (its earliest historical mention), and formed an alliance with Rome.
+It withdrew from the league in 499 BC, according to Livy (its earliest historical mention), and formed an alliance with Rome, the action which led to a battle between the latter and thirty Latin states.
 After Rome was weakened by the Gauls of Brennus (390 BC), Praeneste switched allegiances and fought against Rome in the long struggles that culminated in the Latin War.
 From 373 to 370, it was in continual war against Rome or her allies, and was defeated by Cincinnatus.